core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### external_aad for Encryption ### {#sec-cose-object-ext-aad-enc}

-The external_aad for encryption (see Section 4.3 of {{I-D.ietf-cose-rfc8152bis-struct}}), used both in group mode and pairwise mode, includes also the counter signature algorithm and related signature parameters, see {{fig-ext-aad-encryption}}.
+The external_aad for encryption (see Section 4.3 of {{I-D.ietf-cose-rfc8152bis-struct}}), used both in group mode and pairwise mode, includes also the counter signature algorithm and related signature parameters, as well as the value of the 'kid context' in the COSE object of the request (see {{fig-ext-aad-encryption}}).

 ~~~~~~~~~~~ CDDL
 external_aad = bstr .cbor aad_array